ComicAddict/gs3d_blender/README.md

  - [x] 3D printing of the magnet bounded pieces
  - [x] 3D modeling of slotted parts
  - [x] 3D printing of slotted parts
+ - [x] For decomposition figures use 3 different images side by side: Sites, boundary, decomposition itself
  - [ ] 3D modeling of the key/slot pair
  - [ ] 3D printing of the key/slot pair
  - [ ] Sweeping exploration for 3D Weave decomposition on the cube fundamental